alitto/pond/README.md

   - Getting the number of running workers (goroutines)
   - Stopping a worker pool
 - Task panics are handled gracefully (configurable panic handler)
-- Supports Blocking and Non-blocking task submission modes
+- Supports Non-blocking and Blocking task submission modes (buffered / unbuffered)
 - Efficient memory usage

 ## How to install